armorcommander/stelligent-u/01-cloudformation/README.md

 *Why do we prefer the YAML format for CFN templates?*

 > It is cleaner and easier to read for a human.
 JSON comes with all of the extra
-> baggage needed to desecribe an object using quotes, curly braces, etc.
+> baggage needed to describe an object using quotes, curly braces, etc.

 #### Question: Protecting Resources

 *What else can you do to prevent resources in a stack from being deleted?*
 <br>
 > There are four approaches to prevent a stack from being deleted.
 >
 >
 > 1. You can set the DeletionPolicy attributed on ALL of the resources within the stack.
 > 2. You can modify the IAM permissions so that the the user does not have the ability to delete a stack.
 > 3. The stack has an overall policy that can be set to prevent deletion